The Best Investment Portfolio | David Swensen Portfolio

 - bias towards equities (stocks) and consequent lower exposure to lower-return assets like bonds or commodities

 - avoid liquidity that leads to lower returns

-He is an advocate of asset allocation: he thinks asset allocation explains more than 100% returns in investing.
-Market timing is costly: it is a leak in your earnings, while single security selection is just a gamble: no one knows where the markets are going to go.
+He advocates asset allocation: he thinks asset allocation explains more than 100% of returns in investing.
+Market timing is costly: it is a leak in your earnings, while single security selection is just a gamble: no one knows where the markets will go.
 Quoting the father of Portfolio Theory, Harry Markowitz states that “diversification is the only free lunch” you can get.

 His portfolio is based on a growth strategy because of its focus on equities-like (Stocks + REIT) with a long time horizon, while his weight on fixed-income securities is only 30% (treasury):

 We can derive three investing lessons from David Swensen: